top of page

 Why Banks Lend Conservatively

 Banks are heavily regulated by both Federal and State authorities.
 As a result, banks face consequences for issuing or holding loans that fall outside acceptable risk parameters.
-This dynamic governs their approval parameters.
+This dynamic governs their approval parameters and their tolerance for current borrowers that are experiencing stress.

 Banks lend to businesses with long operating histories (typically three years or more), consistent profitability, clean financials, and valuable collateral.
-When a business introduces complexity, recent losses, or a need that falls outside these parameters, a bank will typically decline to lend.
+When a business introduces complexity, recent losses, or a need that falls outside these parameters, a bank will typically decline to lend or begin a process to exit a current customer.

 Common Reasons a Bank Will Decline